If you have been served with a deportation notice, you may be feeling scared, overwhelmed, and helpless.

 That said, it is important that you understand that time is of the essence.
 The longer you wait to retain legal help, the more difficult it will be to defend your rights.

-Your Defense to Deportation Begins With a Skilled Deportation Defense Attorney
+Your Defense to Deportation Begins With a Skilled Deportation Defense Attorney in Texas

 Despite popular belief, a notice of deportation does not mean automatic removal.
 There are countless defenses to deportation, many of which individuals are never made aware.